 University systems can be complicated places.
-You’ll often find many geographically distant campuses, colleges, and departments — all with their unique processes for designing curriculum.
-You may even find different personnel types working on the curriculum – professors in some departments, professional staff in others.
-This complexity can create silos that stifle collaboration and wall-off innovation.
-A university system loses scalability when each campus, college, or department is a curriculum world unto itself.
+You’ll often find geographically distant campuses, colleges, and departments with unique curriculum design processes.
+You may find different personnel types working on the curriculum – professors in some departments and professional staff in others.
+This complexity can create silos that stifle collaboration and innovation.

-The University of Missouri System faced the challenge of scaling initiatives across their four campuses.
-They sought a common curriculum design platform to use across their system to shift toward a learner-centric culture.
+The University of Missouri System faced the challenge of scaling initiatives across four campuses.
+They sought a common curriculum design platform to shift toward a learner-centric culture.
 Their goal was to build a collaborative community around curriculum design.
-They wanted something that would help their various campuses, colleges, and departments work better together without sacrificing their individuality.
-They needed a tool that could help them capture what was working well in one part of the system and scale it system-wide.
+They wanted something to help their campuses, colleges, and departments work together without sacrificing their individuality.
+They needed a tool to capture what was working well in one part of the system and scale it system-wide.